Shower Bench Ideas For A Spa-Like Experience

 Depending on the size of your shower, there are many different seat styles to choose from.

 Tiled Shower Bench – The easiest and the most common.
-This is easy to construct with concrete, especially if you haven’t tiled your shower area yet.
-This is also the choice of those who want to keep their benches “incognito.”
+This is easy to construct with concrete, especially if you haven’t started tiling yet.
+It is also the best choice if you want a bench that seamlessly blends with the rest of your shower walls.

 Marble/Stone Shower Bench – Similar to the tiled bench, the only difference is the material used.